go-on-blog/blog/src/pages/measuring-performance-while-re-estimating.md

 > — Mike Cohn.
 [Why Agile Teams Put So Much Emphasis on Being Done Each Iteration](https://www.mountaingoatsoftware.com/blog/why-agile-teams-put-so-much-emphasis-on-being-done-each-iteration).
 January 29, 2019.

 ### What planning are we talking about when it comes to SAFe?

+When we say "re-estimating after the planning", are we talking about the sprint planning or the PI planning?

+### How can I plan if I don’t re-estimate?

 ### What is the adverse effect of re-estimating?